 I've been designing and developing personal and commercial projects for about a decade now.
 I got started by learning how to hack online computer games by rewriting values to known memory addresses, since then my passion is in web app development.
-Currently, I live in New York City employed as a lead engineer at VenueBook where I am responsible for software architecture, development, and product design.
+Currently, I live in New York City and work as a professional software engineer.
+My current focus is on software architecture, development, and product design.

 Ah metal.
 Such a rich genre with so much creative potential.
 Of all the subgenres I find myself drawn most to the alluring spell of atomspheric black metal.
 A vast subgenre with a rich technicality to the instrumentation, complex layers of melody and spirit, and evocative themes.
 The biting edge of black metal vocals layered on top is like some kind of blood-soaked cherry on a deliciously ominous cupcake of abject pleasure.

 Video games are the best.
 I love exploring imaginary worlds while practicing creative problem solving within inviting narratives.
 It's a beautiful thing when done well but for Hyper Light Drifter featured above?
 Doubly so.

 An interest I accquired later in life.
 I enjoy discovering artists through social media, going to art gallery openings in NYC, drawing youtube channels, and the occasional doodle.
 Admittedly, I'm not very good at drawing but I do enjoy learning it in waves every once in a while.

 Currently my favorite language of choice.
 Clojure is productive, rewarding, and has a great community.

 One of my first, and strongest languages.
 I am experienced in writing reusable, semantic, valid, and SEO-friendly HTML for both desktop and mobile devices.